-The main outcome of this Act is that legally, individuals are under no obligation to disclose certain spent convictions after 7 years.
-It was believed that this legislation was an important milestone in the rehabilitation of offenders in Ireland (Fitzgerald 2016).
-Amendments to extend and overcome limitations of this Act have been proposed.
-See Section T3.4 for an update on the Criminal Justice (Rehabilitative Periods) Bill 2018, which aims to overcome limitations of this Act.
+The main outcome of this Act is that, legally, individuals are under no obligation to disclose certain spent convictions after 7 years.
+It is believed that this legislation was an important milestone in the rehabilitation of offenders in Ireland (Fitzgerald 2016).
+Amendments to extend and overcome the limitations of this Act have been proposed.
+See Section T3.4 of this workbook for an update on the Criminal Justice (Rehabilitative Periods) Bill 2018, which aims to overcome limitations of this Act.